chinchalinchin/being-and-death/01_death.md

 A close correlate of _understanding_ is _reason_.

 Death can not be the reason for anything in our _phenomenal_ life, because it is Nothing at all in the first place; Death is the distinct and inexplicable lack of Being where there should be one.
-Death cannot be given as motive to explain an action because Death implies the impossiblity of action.
+Death cannot be given as motive to explain an action because Death implies the impossiblity of action[^5].
 If Death has a logic, an algebra of its own by which we pass from one equivalent form of Death to the next, it is not one the mind can grasp; Death has no form to manipulate, no symbology to short-circuit, no appearance to transform.
 Death is that which we cannot get to through representation.

 Death will not fit into the grooves of logic, into the operations of modus ponens or syllogism, because there can never be any intuitive jump from a hypothesis that presupposes nonexistence (<sup><sub>[a topic to which we will return in later sections](#death-as-not-object)</sub></sup>).
 We have in Death a Kantian `nihil negativum`, a Nothingness born from absurdity, a nullity by necessity, a concept without content or form.